Victoria Peak: Changes in neighbourhood

 Individual lots on the Peak are different than those of areas like Deep Water Bay and Jardine's Lookout, where both single family houses and multi-family blocks of flats can be constructed so long as the maximum plot ratio is 0.5.
 This provides flexibility for newer owners like Jack Ma and developer CSI who developed no. 22 and no. 47 Barker Road respectively using multi-family flats.
 Buildings Department permit exempted areas for such owners, outside of plot ratio, to accommodate shared facilities like club houses.
 As a result, the maximum useable area can be substantially increased thereby making price per square feet of the Peak artificially higher than comparable areas.
 This also creates a mix of single houses and apartment blocks on same streets or neighbourhoods, which can be perceived as less exclusive.

+In 2025, apartments on Victoria Peak sold for below HK$ 25,000 per sq.ft., townhouses below HK$30,000, and landed single-lot below HK$ 60,000 significantly below Deep Water Bay and Jardine's Lookout.

+Mount Nicholson, a development by Nan Fung Group, is located within the Peak Area of Outline Zoning Plan.
+It is geographically located on Mid-Levels East according to property agencies' areas.
+Black's Link, although it is also within The Peak Area of Outline Zoning Plan, is geographically near Deep Water Bay.

 Ecology

 The Peak is home to many species of birds, most prominently the black kite, and numerous species of butterflies.
 Wild boar and porcupines are also seen on Peak, along with a variety of snakes.